 Microneedling is the umbrella term for a variety of different treatments that are designed to reduce the appearance of skin damage such as scarring, dark marks, sun damage and ageing.
 Very small needles cause tiny punctures in the skin; these small wounds encourage the body’s natural healing response and renew the skin cells.
 As the skin repairs itself the production collagen and elastin is triggered to give an almost immediate plumped and rejuvenated effect.

-Though only very thin, the skin is made up of three layers: epidermis, dermis, subcutaneous.
+Though only very thin, the skin is made up of several layers, including the: dermis and subcutaneous.
 By penetrating the epidermis with very fine small needles collagen production is increased at the body heals itself.

 Though only tiny, each wound will go through the three stages of healing: